Quantum communication on the bosonic loss-dephasing channel: Two-way quantum communication

-\textbf{\em Two-way quantum communication}.--- As we have just seen, (unassisted) quantum communication is not possible when the combined effects of loss and dephasing are too strong.
+As we have just seen, (unassisted) quantum communication is not possible when the combined effects of loss and dephasing are too strong.
 However, in the forthcoming Theorem~\ref{Thm_main_two_way} we show that if Alice (the sender) and Bob (the receiver) have access to a \emph{two-way} classical communication line, then quantum communication, entanglement distribution, and quantum-key distribution~\cite{Ekert91} become again achievable for any value of loss and dephasing, even when Alice's input signals are constrained to have limited energy.
-Hence, the bosonic loss-dephasing channel is never entanglement breaking~\cite{MARK,Sumeet_book}.

-In this two-way communication setting the relevant notion of capacity is the \emph{two-way quantum capacity} $Q_2(\pazocal{N})$~\cite{MARK, Sumeet_book}, defined as the maximum achievable rate of qubits that can be reliably transmitted across $\pazocal{N}$ with the aid of two-way classical communication.
-Since in practice Alice has only a limited amount of energy to produce her input signals, one usually defines the so-called \emph{energy-constrained} two-way quantum capacity~\cite{Davis2018,8541091}, denoted as $Q_2(\pazocal{N},N_s)$.
-Here, $N_s$ is the energy constraint on the mean photon number of any input state $\rho$, i.e.~$\Tr[\rho\,\hat{a}^\dagger \hat{a}]\le N_s$.
-Now, we are ready to state the following result~\cite[Theorem~\ref{thm_two_capacities}]{Note1}.